 A young mother strokes her screaming infant's head as her family waits on what seems to be the slowest restaurant service in the world.
 A harried waitress approaches the table with a smile and stoops to pick up the napkin that 4-year-old Samuel has tossed to the floor for the umpteenth time.
 Samuel sits up tall, kisses his crying sister on the head, and announces, "Mommy wants her food!
 Now!"

 When you read the paragraph above, what stood out in your mind?
 Did you notice how the mother offered comfort to her infant, or did you focus on the screaming?
 Did you notice the waitress offering the gift of a smile while picking up the napkin, or did you focus on Samuel's antics?

 If you focused more on the children's actions, you're not alone.
 When it comes to children, our attention is often drawn more to the crying baby, the grabbing preschooler, or the siblings who obstinately sit on top of each other.
-We want to teach our children kindness, yet the unkind acts often stand out more for us.
+We want to teach our children kindness and courtesy, yet the moments those are lacking often stand out more for us.
 That's too bad because what we focus on is what we value, and that, in turn, leads to more of a similar kind of behavior.

-The key to raising children who actively demonstrate kindness, helpfulness, and compassion is to train our minds to notice those acts when they occur.
-Noticing children's kindness, and praising it, not only encourages more of that kind of behavior, it has other benefits as well.
+The key to raising children who actively demonstrate kindness, helpfulness, courtesy, and compassion is to train our minds to notice those acts when they occur.
+Noticing when children behave kindfully, helpfully, courteously, and compassionately — and praising these moments — not only encourages more of that kind of conduct, it has other benefits as well.
 It expands a child's consciousness, fosters the rooting of a positive value system, and primes the brain for future success in school, society, and life.

 What Kindness Looks Like